benkolera/ylj-reading-the-tea-leaves/README.md

 This intention of this talk is not to posture one as better than the other, but to talk about the shapes of each and why one or both may be worth your interest.
-Even if neither quite work for your use cases, it is still very useful to understand where people are pushing the bounds of typesafe JS UIs.
+Even if neither quite work for your use cases, it is still very useful to understand where some people are pushing the bounds of typesafe JS UIs.

 ## Slides